-Webster’s defines strategy as a plan of action or policy designed to achieve a major or overall aim (Mirriam-Webster Dictionary, 2016).
-The business version is the plan that dictates where the company will be in the future and a signal of where to shift resources.
-A strategy is truly a multi-level process of how an entity can determine where they are in comparison to their competitors, where they can take a competitive advantage, and how they can win in the future (Gaddis, 2018).
+Strategy, like an organization’s culture, is harder to define than to understand.
+Instead of defining strategy, philosophers have offered maxims to understand the subject.
+For example, if everyone is going in the same direction, then that wouldn’t be a strategy, it would be common knowledge.
+The dictionary defines strategy as a plan of action or policy designed to achieve a major or overall aim.
+The business definition is the plan that dictates where the company will be in the future and a signal indicating where to shift resources.
+A strategy is a multi-level process of how an entity can determine where they are in comparison to their competitors, where they can take a competitive advantage, and how they can win in the future.
 Above all, a strategy is the creation of something novel and unique.

-No matter how a person defines strategy, its importance is unmistakable as it is the heartbeat of the organization.
-The lifetime of companies continues to shrink as new ideas that turn into successful products hit the market only to be followed by new and cheaper competitors.
-Where a product in the past would be able to carry a company for decades, companies are now lucky to get a few years of consistent revenue growth before they are squeezed out of the market.
-This puts the creative tension on a company to continue to innovate and reinvent their strategy instead of stagnating by remaining consistent and dying off.
+No matter how a person defines strategy, it is the heartbeat of the organization.
+The lifetime of the companies continues to shrink due to a bad strategy.
+New ideas and products are followed by cheaper competitors who have improved upon the original design.
+Successful products in the past would be able to carry a company for decades.
+Now companies can achieve limited revenue growth before they are squeezed out of the market.
+This puts the creative tension on a company to continue to innovate and reinvent their strategy.
+Their only other option is to stagnate and experience a slow death.

 Copyright © 2019 9m Consulting - All Rights Reserved.